Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 Younger toddlers will love the transferring part to create pompom ‘cakes’.
 (Stand by imaginary oven.)
 Older toddlers and preschoolers tend to gravitate towards sorting colors… Whatever keeps them happy and busy goes as far as I’m concerned.

 As adults, it’s so easy to get caught up encouraging our kids to play with toys in a certain way.
-But the mind of a toddler or preschooler is of course very different and actively encouraging different toys to be played together leads to a huge number more ‘games’ that can be invented.
+But the mind of a 2, 3 or 4 year old is of course very different.
+Actively encouraging different toys to be played together leads to a huge number more ‘games’ that can be invented.

 My preschooler loves his train set and has made endless additional bridges with duplo blocks and wooden blocks.
 He’s made salt dough hills for the track to go around.
 We’ve made cardboard houses too…